Planting a Living Urn Tree Memorial This Fall

-Fall is a beautiful time of year when temperatures cool and trees show off their amazing yellows, oranges, and reds creating brilliant displays of color throughout the country!
-After a hot Summer, people are relieved by the cool off Fall brings and excited to head outdoors and take a hike, exercise, or drive to enjoy the scenery.
+Fall is a beautiful time of year when temperatures cool and trees show off their amazing orange, yellow and red colors creating stunning visual displays throughout the country!
+After a long hot Summer, people are relieved by the cool off the Fall season brings and are motivated to head outdoors and take a hike, exercise, or drive to enjoy the scenery.
 In addition to its sheer beauty, the Fall season is also a great time to plant a tree and grow a tree memorial of loved one with The Living Urn’s patented bio urn and planting system.

 The Living Urn receives questions every day around when to plant a tree.
 Below we’ve provided answers to the most common questions related to planting a tree in the Fall.

 What makes Fall such a great time to plant a tree?

 Many arborists consider the Fall season to be the best time of year to plant a tree.
 Nationwide, September and October are great months to plant and this ideal planting time can be stretched later into the season, especially if the Winter cold is delayed.
 In addition, planting into November and December is common in many Western and Southern states such as California, Nevada, Arizona, New Mexico, Florida, Texas, Georgia, Alabama, South Carolina, Arkansas, Oklahoma, Tennessee, and Louisiana.

 Fall is a great time to plant a tree for many reasons.
 Below we’ve highlighted two of the most important ones.

 - Trees Focus on Root Growth: With the cooler weather, deciduous trees basically shut themselves down above ground and shed their leaves in the Fall and Winter seasons.
 They use this time to focus on growing their root base.
 For trees that are newly planted, this is a great advantage as they can spend all of their energy getting established in the new environment (which is different than the Spring and Summer seasons, where they are focused on both, above ground growth and root growth).